Manisshabhlla/News_detection_project/README.md

 🚀 Running the Project
 1. Train the Model
    python train_model.py
-This will preprocess the dataset, train the TF-IDF + Logistic Regression classifier, and serialize the model.
+This will perform the preprocessing for your dataset and also train the tf-idf + logistic Regression classifier and save it as a model.

 2. Launch the Gradio Dashboard python app.py
-Opens an interactive UI for entering news text and viewing real-time predictions, probability distributions, and similar article comparisons.
+It opens an interactive interface for you to enter your own news texts and see how they will be classified in real time along with the distribution of their respective probabilities and comparison of their similarities to each other.

 3. Start the API Server
 uvicorn main:app --reload